newsuk/AyeSpy/README.md

   - Data: Wherever you run ayespy you need to have complete ownership of data.
 Along with the ability to refresh the data back to a consistent state
   - Dynamic elements: elements such as ads, videos, anything that moves should removed using the `removeSelectors` array.
 You want your page under test to be static.
   - The application under test: ayespy is really effective when loading a page and screenshotting.
-You start to loose that benefit when you perform complicated setup journeys such as going through a checkout.
+You start to loose that value when you perform complicated setup journeys such as going through a checkout.
 Although possible with `onReadyScript` this should only be used for cases such as closing a cookie message.
   - The selenium grid: We recommend using the container versions of selenium available from dockerhub.
 This ensures repeatable consistent state across test runs.